 Six relocation methods

 Time will tell which one of the below variants is the best alternative.
 Note that there is a link to respective variant.
-A Zillions software implementation is available for each variant.
+A Zillions program is available for each variant.
 There are also email presets, which enable play online or per email.
 Alternatively, you could easily try out the diverse relocation variants if you own a program that can handle Chess960 (FRC) castling.
 The diverse variants allow the king to swap with any piece except the rook.
 (It is possible to restrict this rule so that it’s only allowable to swap with the queen.
 Thus, only positions with central kings will be generated.)

 Relocation Chess.
 Both players can relocate either the king or queen.
 Black begins by making the initial swap.
 Alternatively he can choose to leave the position as it is.
 The white player then has the option to relocate his king or queen, whereupon he starts the game by making the first move.
-This is the simplest of my proposed relocation methods in that it only needs two half-moves to execute.
+This is the simplest of my proposed relocation methods; it only needs two half-moves to execute.
 Nevertheless, it can produce 64 different positions.
 In this example, Black has relocated the king to b8 and the relocatee to e8.
 White has relocated the queen to b1, and the relocatee is thus placed on d1.
 Chess-9 is a reduced variant, where only 9 positions can be generated.

 Placement Chess.
 Contains only mirrored positions.
 Black decides the positions of the kings, while White decides the positions of the queens.
 Black begins by swapping his king.
 Alternatively he can forgo this possibility.
 White is compelled to mirror Black’s swap.
 The turn is still with White, who can now relocate the queen, if he so wishes, and Black then mirrors this.
 Next white starts the game.
 Diagrams of the 20 possible positions can be viewed here.
 There is also a reduced variant with 8 positions (here) in which black may only relocate the king to d8.
 In this position, Black has relocated the king to g8 and the relocatee to e8.
 White is compelled to mirror this move.
 He has then relocated the queen to b1 and the relocatee to d1.
 Black has mirrored the latter relocation.
 Fischer Placement Chess is an extended version where the queen is also allowed to swap with a rook, thus generating 25 modest Chess960 positions (here).
 In Chess4 only the queens can swap.

 Regroupment Chess.
 Black begins by swapping his king.
 Alternatively he can forgo this possibility.
 The turn is still with Black, who can now relocate the queen.
 When White has made his king + queen swap (or dispensed with this possibility) he starts the game.
 It is possible for the king to swap with the kingside bishop, but this necessitates that the queen be swapped with one of the bishops so that the bishops end up on different colours.
 The method produces 484 positions.
 Here, Black has relocated the king to f8 and the relocatee to e8.
 The queen is swapped with the queenside bishop.
-White has relocated the king to c1, and the relocatee to e1.
+White has relocated the king to c1 and the relocatee to e1.
 He has dispensed with his queen relocation move by letting it stay on d1.
 Note!
 Multi-chess is a reduced version that contains 57 positions.
 With the exception of the standard position, all are non-mirrored.
 Rooks and knights are always in their standard positions.
 Thus, the setups are always harmonious.

 Configuration Chess.
 Both players, in turn, relocate first the kings and then the queens.
 Black begins by swapping his king.
 Alternatively he can forgo this possibility.
 The white player then has the option to relocate his king.
 After this the turn goes back to black.
 The queens can now optionally be relocated.
 When White has made his queen swap (or dispensed with it) he starts the game.
 The method produces 400 positions.
 In this example, Black has relocated the king to b8 and the relocatee to e8.
 White has relocated the king to g1 and the relocatee to e1.
 Black has then decided to relocate the queen to f8.
 White, finally, has relocated the queen to b1, and the relocatee is thus placed on d1.